Addressing Trauma and Building Resilience in Our Communities

 - Reducing the number and severity of traumatic incidents by providing training for police, residents, and co-responders

-Future grantmaking will support local initiatives that engage the community, Pittsburgh Police, the Department of Public Safety, and mental health professionals in providing immediate trauma-informed support to individuals and families experiencing traumatic incidents.
+Grantmaking supports local initiatives that engage the community, Pittsburgh Police, the Department of Public Safety, and mental health professionals in providing immediate trauma-informed support to individuals and families experiencing traumatic incidents.
 Grantmaking will also support sustained engagement and connection to longer-term services.

 “Trauma is impacting our young people, our families, and public safety professionals in a multitude of ways.
 From a wellness-based perspective, it’s raising our awareness that groups across our community need to have their wellness needs prioritized.
 The direct, vicarious, and ongoing nature of their traumatic experiences is necessitating a paradigm shift.
 It’s our duty as a village to support their healing needs along the way.”